-Current patients can request prescription refills online using Partners Patient Gateway or by calling their pharmacy directly.
+Current patients can request prescription refills online using Mass General Brigham Patient Gateway or by calling their pharmacy directly.
 When requesting a prescription refill, patients should have on hand the name of the medicatoin, the dosage, and the telephone number of their pharmacy.

 Most prescription renewals will be filled within 48 hours.
 Any requests received after noon on Friday will not be filled until the next business day.
 We urge patients to plan ahead so prescriptions will be ready when they are needed.